seanf316/PC-Haven/TESTING.md

 **base.js**

-The base.js script handles the Back To Top button, this has been added in the base.html so that it can be utilised by all pages.
+The base.js script handles the Back To Top button, this has been added in the base.html so that it can be utilized by all pages.
 This has been manually tested and works as expected.
-See below example:
+See the below example:

 ![BTT Gif](/docs/testing_screenshots/btt.gif)

 **message.js**

-The message.js is handles the site toasts behaviour, it is setup to close after 3 seconds or if the mouse enters the toast it will stay open until the mouse leaves the toast area.
-A hide on scroll has been added also to also the user to continue viewing the site without having to wait or manually close the toast.
+The message.js handles the site toasts behavior, it is set up to close after 3 seconds or if the mouse enters the toast it will stay open until the mouse leaves the toast area.
+A hide-on scroll function has been added also so the user can continue viewing the site without having to wait or manually close the toast.
 This has been manually tested and works as expected.
-See below example:
+See the below example:

 ![Toast Gif](/docs/testing_screenshots/toast.gif)

 **owl.js**

-The owl.js handles the styling/behaviour of the Product Carousels on the home page.
+The owl.js handles the styling/behavior of the Product Carousels on the home page.
 This has been manually tested and works as expected.
-See below example:
+See the below example:

 ![Owl Gif](/docs/testing_screenshots/owl.gif)

-Any other scripts used for the site where taken from Boutique Ado or handled by plugins/libraries.
+Any other scripts used for the site were taken from Boutique Ado or handled by plugins/libraries.

 [Back to top &uarr;](#contents)